polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/forkless-upgrade/sudo-upgrade.md

 cargo run --release -- --dev --tmp
 ```

 > **Leave this node running!** Notice that the node will not be restarted as part of this tutorial
 > despite the fact that two runtime upgrades are performed.
 > You will be editing and re-compiling the node's runtime code, but _do not_ stop and restart the
 > node to prove to yourself that the runtime upgrade is in fact done on an _active_ (dev) network,
-> not a rebuilt and restarted one.
+> not a rebuilt or restarted one.

 By default, the [well-known Alice account](../../knowledgebase/integrate/subkey#well-known-keys) is
 configured as the holder of the Sudo pallet's key in the `development_config` function of the
 template node's
 [chain specification file](https://github.com/substrate-developer-hub/substrate-node-template/blob/v3.0.0/node/src/chain_spec.rs) -
 this is the configuration that is used when the node is launched with the `--dev` flag.
-That means
+This means
 that Alice's account will be the one used to perform runtime upgrades throughout this tutorial.

 ## Runtime Upgrade Resource Accounting